• January 30, 2026

 Police are investigating a theft at the STP Storage Facility on Starter Drive.
 Authorities have recovered property and are seeking the owner.
 The West Mahanoy Township PD is asking for public assistance with identifying a vehicle connected to the case.
 Source: Shenandoah Sentinel

-Shiawassee, MI
+Shiawassee, Michigan

 10/2/25